FATIGUED TRUCK DRIVER VIOLATING FMCSA RULES: QUEENS TRUCKING ACCIDENT LAWYER

 - Minimum off shift of 10 hours (consecutive)

 - Maximum of 11 hours of driving in a 14 hour on shift

 - Maximum of 8 hours of consecutive driving before a 30-minute rest is required

 - Minimum of 3 hours of rest per 14 hour on shift

 - Truck drivers may not drive after 60/70 hours on duty in any 7/8 consecutive day window, and

 - Other rules which may apply.

-Our Queens trucking accident lawyers know that the HOS regulations by the FMCSA are aimed to keep truck drivers from suffering mental and physical fatigue.
+Our truck accident attorneys near you know that the HOS regulations by the FMCSA are aimed to keep truck drivers from suffering mental and physical fatigue.
 Even physical fatigue of driving long hours can take a toll and make a motorist less accurate in maneuvers and react slower.

 If a truck driver causes a trucking accident while violating the HOS regulations, a victim must show by a preponderance of the evidence 1) liability, 2) causation, and 3) damages.
 A preponderance of the evidence is an evidentiary burden that requires a party to prove that their story is more likely than not the correct story.
 This means that it is 51%, unlike the beyond reasonable doubt standard which is up to 98%-100%.

 Liability can be proven with help of a FMCSA rule violation.
 The violation could be used as evidence of negligence against the truck driver and trucking company.